hyperhq/docs.hyper.sh-hyper/GettingStarted/part_1.md

 9c2c73118d7c370fbf59377cec5b2d7369c307acf32724404805e5b4d5f87749
 ```

 If you’re familiar with Docker you’ll see that the commands and behaviour are identical.
-Hyper.sh found that the `jenkins` image was not available locally, pulled it and then started the container.
+Hyper found that the `jenkins` image was not available locally, pulled it and then started the container.

 > **A note on container sizes**
-The Hyper.sh CLI actually hid one argument from you during the hyper run command that’s worth mentioning.
-With Hyper.sh you can choose the size of your container using the `--size` flag.
+The Hyper CLI actually hid one argument from you during the hyper run command that’s worth mentioning.
+With Hyper you can choose the size of your container using the `--size` flag.
 The default size for a container is ‘s4’ as you can see in the [hyper run documentation](https://docs.hyper.sh/Reference/CLI/run.html).
 You can see what the various sizes mean on the pricing page [here](https://hyper.sh/pricing.html).

 Next we exposed port `8080` via the `-p 8080:8080` flag so that we can later attach our container to a public IP.